 Ideally, you should measure your blood pressure at least once a year if it's within the normal range.
 However, if you have elevated levels or other health concerns, then more frequently would be advisable.

-Knowing your numbers is not just about data; it’s about understanding your health and taking steps to ensure a healthier future.
+To know your numbers is not just about data; it’s about understanding your health and taking steps to ensure a healthier future.

 The Know Your Numbers campaign underscores that by staying informed about our health metrics, we can take preventative steps to maintain our overall health and wellbeing, making it an essential part of health education and awareness efforts.
 It serves as a timely reminder to prioritise this important aspect of health care.
 By knowing your numbers, you are investing in your health and longevity.